165,000 people search “how to right a book” every month.

 My first book took 550 hours to write.
 Yours might take longer.
 If you don’t schedule time into your day to write, your book won’t get written.

 Many writers find that the best times for them to write are either early in the morning or late at night, but honestly, it matters less when you write and more that you write every day.
 If you have a day job and are only able to write two hours a day, it will take 275 days to get to 550 hours.
 When that alarm goes off at five am, just think of how good it will feel to have your finished book in your hands.

 6. Get to know other writers.

 One of the best ways to motivate yourself through the hard parts of writing a book is the support of other writers who have done it too.
-If you don’t have any friends who have written a book, reach out to a local writers group or subscribe to blogs like The Write Practice and get to know the community.
+If you don’t have any friends who have written a book, reach out to a local writers group or join Becoming Writer and get to know our community.

 (I’m biased, but I think we’re awesome.)

 When you finish your first draft, throw yourself a party.
 Go out to your favorite restaurant with a group of your closest friends.
 Pat yourself on the back for a job well done.

 But DON’T show it to anyone!